LowellMakes/joetendo/adding_games.md

 ## Adding Emulator games

-NES, SNES, GBA, etc games can be added simply by copying the rom file (It may be compressed, many formats are supported) to the right subdirectory in `/home/kiosk/RetroPie/roms/`.
+NES, SNES, GBA, etc games can be added simply by copying the rom file (It may be compressed, many formats are supported) to the right emulator subdirectory in `/home/kiosk/RetroPie/roms/`.

 For example, you can add "Ninja Gaiden" for the NES by copying "Ninja